esper-io/esper-cli/README.md

 ```
 #### Sub commands
 #### 1. list
-List sub command used to list all groups and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+List sub command is used to list all groups and can filter results by using different options listed below.
+Pagination is used to limit the number of results, default is 20 results per page.
 ```sh
 $ espercli group list [OPTIONS]
 ```